 Posted 3 years ago

 Years ago, a fellow collector and close friend gave me the tintype shown here.
 At first glance, it appears to be a commonly found studio shot of an anonymous and conservatively posed subject in front of cloth backdrop.
-While the majority of tintypes are singular images, many of these were actually cut from a larger sheet with multiple pictures.
+While the majority of tintypes are singular images, nearly all of these were actually cut from a larger sheet with multiple pictures.

 The second picture reveals that the portrait is actually one of four images shot on a 5” x 7” tintype plate; in reality, two of the four pictures were found and positioned to show how they would appear relative to each other on the plate.